Daniel-KM/Omeka-S-module-IiifServer/README.md

 Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of IiifServer.
 Else, simply set them in the config form.

-### Image server

-An image server is required to display the images.
-It can be the module [Image Server], or any other IIIF compliant image server.
-The image server is used to display audio and video files too.

 ### PHP